AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 [Giannis Gravezas] will kick of the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.

 We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, off course, you can bring your own machine.
-We will help you get set up, answer any queston and show you what the module is capable of.
+We will help you get set up, answer any question and show you what the module is capable of.

 We will provide some drinks and snacks and will accept donations to share in the costs.

+Places are limited so please [RSVP here](https://www.facebook.com/events/1385748788339397).

 ## Lua Vision, an Open Source Kinect module in Lua